KhaleefZ/KhaleefZ/README.md

 - 👋 Hi, I’m @KhaleefZ
 - 👀 I’m interested in ...Data science
 - 🌱 I’m currently learning ...
 Digital marketing strategies with Implementation and Machine Learning
-- 📫 How to reach me ...
+- 📫 Reach me through
+Email-zkhaleef27@gmail.com
+Linkedin-www.linkedin.com/in/khaleef-z

 <!---
 KhaleefZ/KhaleefZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.